Mandaline/music-in-translation/_data/blog/lago-en-el-cielo.md

 country: Argentina
 tags:
   - tag
+metaDescription: Love and mountain lakes
 thumbnail: /assets/gustavo-cerati-bocanada.jpg
 ---
+Cerati takes a poetic turn in this song, using the meditative image of the "lake in the sky"-- bringing to mind one of Patagonia's intensely blue mountain lakes-- to relate to a relationship that needs to take it's time.

+A fun note is that the video is composed of several fan-made videos submitted for a competition.
+The best parts of several were chosen and brought together to make a surprisingly compelling clip.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/yywL2rc-QZM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 1. \#1